hephaestus-compiler-project/types-bug-study-artifact/README.md

 as described in Section 2.2 of our paper.
 For example,
-the file `data/iterations/1/java.txt` shows the `javac` bugs that were examined in first iteration of our manual analysis.
+the file `data/iterations/1/java.txt` shows the `javac` bugs that we manually studied in the first iteration of our bug analysis.

 Regarding its execution,
-the script `get_data_for_selected_bugs.sh`
+the script `scripts/fetch/get_data_for_selected_bugs.sh`
-first downloads the revisions of bug fixes corresponding to each of the selected bugs, and then stores some general statistics for these fixes in the `data/diffs/{groovy,java,kotlin,scala}/bug_id` directory.
+first downloads the revisions of bug fixes corresponding to each of the selected bugs, and then stores some general statistics for these fixes in the `data/diffs/{groovy,java,kotlin,scala}/bug_id/` directory.
 Each generated directory contains a `.diff` and a `stats.csv` file.
-The `.diff` file is the revision of the corresponding fix, while the `stats.csv` file enumerates for each source file how many lines were inserted, deleted or modified by the revision.
+The `.diff` file is the revision of the corresponding fix, while the `stats.csv` file enumerates, for each source file, how many lines are inserted, deleted or modified by the revision.

 # Dataset Overview